-The iboss Zero Trust Edge prevents breaches by making applications, data and services inaccessible to attackers while allowing trusted users to securely and directly connect to protected resources from anywhere
+The iboss Zero Trust SSE prevents breaches by making applications, data and services inaccessible to attackers while allowing trusted users to securely and directly connect to protected resources from anywhere

-Learn how the iboss Zero Trust Edge meets all requirements of NIST SP 800-207
+Learn how the iboss Zero Trust SSE meets all requirements of NIST SP 800-207

 Designed To Manage Risk Centered Around Effectiveness & Efficiencies

 Greatly reducing cyber risk resulting in breaches and data loss is easily made possible using the iboss Zero Trust SSE because it tackles the problem from the various angles that make organizations vulnerable to attacks.
 The platform provides the tools to follow processes outlined in the NIST Risk Management Framework which starts by understanding and classifying what resources exist and need to be protected.
 Resources are any application, data or service that an enterprise owns and wants to protect from breach which can exist on-prem or in the cloud.
 The sensitive resources are then connected to the iboss Zero Trust SSE.
 Next, users and assets that need access to connected sensitive resources are pushed through the iboss Zero Trust SSE for access.
 This allows for security and visibility as the users and assets interact with the protected resources.
 Once all users are connected to the iboss Zero Trust SSE, the resources are locked to the iboss Zero Trust SSE so that they are completely invisible and inaccessible directly and can only be accessed through the iboss Zero Trust SSE.
 Cyber risk is reduced as each resource is connected to the iboss Zero Trust SSE and ultimately a complete Zero Trust transformation occurs when all resources have been protected by the service.
 Users also gain the benefit of eliminating the need to turn on VPNs to access resources as they are always connected to resources from wherever they work.